iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### Delete

 In order to deactivate a DID document, a valid Integration DID message must be published that removes all content from a DID Document, effectively deactivating the DID Document.
 Keep in mind that this operation is irreversible.

 ## IOTA Identity standards

 The `did:iota` method is implemented in the [IOTA Identity framework](https://github.com/iotaledger/identity.rs).
 This framework supports a number of operations that are standardized, some are standardized across the SSI community, and some are the invention of the IOTA Foundation.

 ### Standardized Verification Method Types

-We support two different Verification Method Types.
-Verification methods that can be used for signing DID Documents, and verification methods that are only used for signing [W3C standardized Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
-This set differs as the IOTA Identity implements revocation of Verifiable Credentials through public key removal, which requires every credential to be signed by a different keypair.
-We create collection of keypairs in a Merkle Tree in order to save space in the DID Document.
+The IOTA Identity framework currently supports two Verification Method Types:

-Verification Methods that can be used to sign DID Documents and do other repeatable activities:
+* `Ed25519VerificationKey2018`: can be used to sign DID Document updates, Verifiable Credentials, Verifiable Presentations, and arbitrary data with a `JcsEd25519Signature2020`.
-* `Ed25519VerificationKey2018` to create a `JcsEd25519Signature2020`.

-Verification Methods that can be used to sign Verifiable Credentials:
-* `MerkleKeyCollection2021` to create a `MerkleKeySignature2021`.
+* `X25519KeyAgreementKey2019`: can be used to perform [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) operations to derive a shared secret between two parties.

 ### Revocation

-As mentioned above, revocation of Verifiable Credentials is done through revoking public keys in the IOTA Identity framework.
-IOTA Identity has a highly scalable solution since some identities might sign and want to revoke thousands if not millions of Verifiable Credentials.
-It is also GDPR compliant, leaving no trace, not even a hash, of a verifiable credential on the Tangle.
-Below will be a brief overview of how this mechanism works, but you may read all the details in the [MerkleKeyCollection standardization document](./merkle_key_collection.md).

-#### Key Collections

-Instead of storing individual public keys in a DID Document, IOTA Identity introduces the `MerkleKeyCollection2021` verification method.
-It supports a REQUIRED `publicKeyMultibase` field that MUST contain the top hash of a Merkle Tree.
-In this Merkle Tree all the individual leaves are public keys using the signature algorithm of choice and digest algorithm of choice for the Merkle Tree process.
-This process allows the creation of millions of public keys within a single verification method and without bloating the DID Document.
-Specific info such as the maximum depth of the Merkle Tree, supported signature algorithms and digest algorithms can be found [in the specification document](./merkle_key_collection.md).

-#### Verifiable Credential Proofs

-In addition to the normal signature, a `MerkleKeySignature2021` requires additional proof data to validate the signature's origin and validity.
-The public key itself needs to be revealed inside the `signatureValue` field, but also the individual hashes inside the Merkle Tree and their relative location in the path to create a valid `Proof of Inclusion`.

-#### Revocation List

-In order to revoke a public key, and therefore any Verifiable Credential or other statements, the DID Document must be updated with a revocation list.
-The REQUIRED `revocation` field is introduced inside the `MerkleKeyCollection2021` verification method, which lists the indices from the leaves of the Merkle Tree that are revoked.
-These indices are further compressed via [Roaring Bitmaps](https://roaringbitmap.org/).
+Revocation of Verifiable Credentials and signatures is currently achieved through revoking public keys in the IOTA Identity framework.
+Alternatively, developers should consider using the [`credentialStatus` property](https://www.w3.org/TR/vc-data-model/#status) when issuing and revoking Verifiable Credentials at scale.

 ### Standardized Services

 The IOTA Identity framework also standardized certain `services` that are embedded in the DID Document.
 It is RECOMMENDED to implement these when implementing the `did:iota` method.

 Currently standardized `services`:
 * Nothing yet.

 ## Security Considerations